mantidproject/mantid/docs/source/algorithms/IndirectILLReductionFWS-v1.rst

 Scanning observable can be any numeric or time-stamp-like string parameter.
 See ``sample.*`` or e.g. ``start_time`` in Sample Logs.
 ``BackgroundRun`` s and ``CalibrationRun`` s will be averaged or interpolated over all the ovservable points according to option.
+Interpolation is provided by :ref:`SplineInterpolation <algm-SplineInterpolation>`, which does cubic spline (or linear for 2 points only) interpolation inside the range and flat extrapolation beyond the range.
+For the moment it does not give errors on interpolated results.
-Interpolation is recommended only if there is a strong dependence on the observable.
-In this case one should consider having many measurements, well covering the observable range for the sample measurements, since the extrapolation will be flat only.
+Interpolated subtraction or calibration is recommended only if there is a strong dependence on the observable and many measured points in the data to be interpolated.

 Workflow
 --------